scipy-conference/scipy_proceedings/papers/henry_schreiner/00_main.rst

 ..
 Call for other libraries to be built on top of boost histogram - designed to be extended

 In conclusion, boost-histogram provides a powerful abstraction for histograms as a collection of axes with an accumulator-backed storage.
 Filling and manipulating histograms is simple and natural, while being highly performant.
 In the future, Scikit-HEP is rapidly building on this foundation and we expect other libraries may want to build on this as well.
-And Boost.Histogram C++ is continuing to be improved and expanded, and boost-histogram will nearly automatically benefit from improvements in functionality and performance, which is a great benefits of having a shared code base, while boost-histogram is feeding back ideas from the Python community to the C++ community, making this a win-win situation.
+At the same time, Boost.Histogram in C++ is continuously improved and expanded with new features, from which boost-histogram benefits nearly automatically.
+The shared code-base with C++ allows Python to profit, while boost-histogram in C++ is profiting from ideas feed back from Python, creating a win-win situation for all parties.

 Acknowledgements